eepgxxy/eepgxxy.github.io/_posts/blog/2017-08-06-prototype-inheritance.markdown

 So how the object find which property value it should use when it need to access a property name.
 Here comes the prototype chain.

-When a property value is needed, the object first looks at its own properties list, if it finds the properity name, the value is used.
-Otherwise, its constructor's prototype is searched, if it finds the properity name, the value on the constructor's prototype is used.
-Otherwise, its constructor's constructor's prototype is searched and so on until the prototype of the *Object* is searched.
-If nothing is found along the prototype chain, then *undefined* is returned.
+When a property value is needed, the object first looks for its own properties list, if it finds the properity name, the value is used.
+Otherwise, its constructor's prototype is being searched, if it finds the properity name, the value on the constructor's prototype is used.
+Otherwise, its constructor's constructor's prototype is being searched and so on until the prototype of the *Object* is being searched.
+If nothing is found along the prototype chain at the end, then *undefined* is returned.

 {% highlight javascript %}
 function Person(){}